My Nikifor: Cast

-Release

-In the United Kingdom, My Nikifor opened with a box office gross of only £7 upon its release in 2007, making it the lowest-grossing film release in British history.

 Reception

 Basing on 8 critics, My Nikifor holds an 88% rank on review aggregator website Rotten Tomatoes, with an average rating of 6/10.

 Wally Hammond of Time Out gave the film 3 out of 5 and called acting as "solid".

 In a review for Variety, Leslie Felperin wrote: "Though in most respects a conventional painter's biopic, My Nikifor has some interesting warps in its canvas".

 According to Thomas Dawson of BBC, the film "is a spare yet affecting cinematic portrait".